bythepixel/BTPValidator/README.md

 The ValidationResult object has a method called transform that you can use to mutate the data returned by the ValidationResult object.
 This class accepts a callback function and returns "self" meaning you can chain this function call directly in your implementation.

-We use this function to automatically convert domain data into the [spatie/laravel-data](https://spatie.be/docs/laravel-data/v3/introduction) objects.
+We use this function to automatically convert domain data into [spatie/laravel-data](https://spatie.be/docs/laravel-data/v3/introduction) objects.
 These objects handle converting our data into well defined JSON objects that have typescript definitions for supercharged front end development.
 Here is an Example of how we might do this

 ```php
 // Pulled from the validate() example from earlier in this doc